 Helen Grzyb

-A strategic thinker with a research doctorate in business and community partnerships, Helen Grzyb is a graduate, fellow and award winner from the Australian Institute of Company Directors.
+A strategic thinker with a research doctorate in business and community

-She has more than 30 years’ governance experience as a board member of professional, government, business and community organisations.
+partnerships, Helen Grzyb is an Australian Institute of Company Directors graduate, Fellow and award winner.
+She has more than 30 years of governance experience as a board member of professional, government, business and community organisations.

 Noelle Jones

-Noelle has a keen interest in training and was responsible for a number of vocational education and training sector initiatives during her time with the AMA.
+various boards and advisory groups.
+Noelle has a keen interest in training and was responsible for various vocational education and training sector initiatives during her time with the AMA.

 Mike Ansell